 David J. Roberts, LMSW, became a parent who experienced the death of a child, when his daughter Jeannine died of cancer on March 1, 2013, at the age of 18.
-He is a retired addiction professional and an adjunct professor in the psychology and psychology child-life departments at Utica College in Utica, New York.
+He is a retired addiction professional and an adjunct professor in the psychology and psychology child-life departments at Utica University in Utica, New York.
 He also teaches a General Psychology course at Pratt School of Art.

 Dave has been a past HuffPost contributor and has also published articles with the Open to Hope Foundation, Recovering the Self Journal, Mindfulness and Grief, and Thrive Global.
 He is currently a regular contributor to Medium.
 Dave has also done numerous grief workshops at the national, local and regional levels .
 He has also been a guest on several podcasts discussing many aspects of grief and transformation after tragedy.

 In his 66th year of life, Dave realizes that there is a privilege in growing older, and that life itself is a voyage with equal parts of shadow and light, which defines the totality of who we are.

 Dave is a certified cat person.
 He lives in Upstate New York with his wife of 38 years Cheri and their cat Zoey.
 He is the proud father of two wonderful sons Dan and Matt who walk their life paths with honor and integrity.
 Dave is also a proud grandfather.